Skip to main content

 • Communicate and coordinate federal research and development activities related to biomass and carbon conversion

-• Provides a mechanism for information exchange within the federal community and with university and industry stakeholders.
+• Provide a mechanism for information exchange within the federal community and with university and industry stakeholders

 What Progress Has Occurred?

 Scientists at universities, federally funded facilities, and in private industry in partnership with the federal government continue to make improvements in conversion processes.
-Several recent examples include:
+Some examples include:

 • Increased interagency discussion on how technologies and concepts advanced by the bioeconomy can also support addressing global challenges with plastics1